 Are you finding that your cat is having trouble getting through her cat flap?
 Well, she’s not the only one!
 It is estimated that over 50% of adult cats are overweight.
 Obesity has been linked to many serious clinical diseases including diabetes and osteoarthritis.
 What’s more, carrying extra bodyweight has been found to shorten lifespan, so there are clearly many good reasons to keep your cat trim.

 The most common factor leading to feline obesity is the overconsumption of calories.
 Unfortunately, it is so easy to accidentally give too many treats or serve meal portions that are a bit too large.
-Read on to learn more about how to determine if your cat is overweight and what you can do help get back on track to a healthy weight.
+Read on to learn more about how to determine if your cat is overweight and what you can do help get your cat back on track to a healthy weight.

 How Do I Know if My Cat Is Overweight?